sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 ![Area between curves]({{site.baseurl}}/assets/images/areaundercurve.PNG)

 What are we seeing here?
-If you hover over where the two lines intercept you will see that the x value is 6.192, which is the same 6.192 you will see in the integral
+If you hover over where the two lines intercept, you will see that the x value is 6.192, which is the same 6.192 you will see in the integral

 ![Area under curve function]({{site.baseurl}}/assets/images/integralareaundercurve.PNG)